simzim/artificial-intelligence-exercises/README.md

 # artificial-intelligence-exercises
-### Exercises for course of Artificial Intelligence at Klaipeda University
+### Exercises for course of Artificial Intelligence

 #### The task is to write a program for the car to find the gold in the maze.
 - ##### First option